insanj/cone/README.md

         /**
          * optional:
-         * duration for carousel if multiple img elements */
+         * duration, currently used to determine how long to show img element in a carousel if more than 1 given */
-        "duration": 500,
+        "duration": 1000,

-        /** list of elements we want to show in this tab */ "elements": [
+        /** array of elements we want to show in this tab */ "elements": [
           {
+            /**
-            /** this is an image type */
+             * this is an img element type
+             * expects img, iframe, p, h1, a
+             * can also support just about any HTML type out of the box or with a small upgrade */
             "type": "img",

-            /** here is the image src attribute, which can be any URL that works from where the site is hosted */ "src": "/assets/jumbotron.png"
+            /** here is the image src attribute, which can be any URL (local or remote) */ "src": "/assets/jumbotron.png"

             /**
              * optional:
-             * CSS to apply or override for this element */
+             * CSS to apply or override for this element, usually only important for images/media */
             "style": {